 SOLIS is now providing both high-quality line-of-sight magnetograms and full-disk and active region vector magnetograms.
 These can be used as boundary conditions for models of the solar corona structure and the solar wind that are important in space weather forecasting.
+The SOLIS VSM can observe the Stokes I and V spectra in the chromosphere (and photosphere) on large spatial scales (though with moderate spatial and temporal resolutions).
+For example, together with SDO, the two instruments can be used to study large scale dynamics from the lower chromosphere to the corona.
 Now that vector magnetic field observations are available regularly from SOLIS, more realistic MHD models can be used to more accurately infer coronal fields.